 And, of course, there’s no rule that all Thanksgiving staples have be served in mashed or casserole form.
 A more whole and less-processed form might be gobbled up at your table just the same.
 This also applies to green beans.
 You could smother them with a can of thick, mushroom soup as usual, but maybe you should toss them in a light citrus vinaigrette instead.

-Ever notice that many traditional Thanksgiving dishes are sort of bland in color and, well, mushy?
+Ever notice that many Thanksgiving staples are sort of bland in color and, well, served mushy?
 As with any meal, create a food rainbow comprised of vibrant colors.
-Perhaps that means less gravy and more cranberry (red), sweet potato (orange), squash (yellow), beans/sprouts (green) and purple carrots (blue/purple).
+Perhaps that means less brown gravy… and more cranberry (red), sweet potato (orange), squash (yellow), beans/sprouts (green) and purple carrots (blue/purple).
 Eating diverse, nutrient-packed produce helps to control weight, blood pressure and the risk of heart disease and cancer; while combating post-meal guilt.

 - Turkey is a great source of protein because it’s leaner than most red meat and even chicken.
 A 3-ounce portion of roasted skinless turkey breast contains only 3 grams of fat and is naturally low in sodium, containing less than 25 milligrams per ounce, according to the National Federation of Turkeys.
 You may only roast a whole bird once a year, but turkey (ground, sliced, etc.) should remain a go-to staple.

 - Sweet potatoes boast vitamin A, vitamin C, potassium and fiber that can make a tasty side dish or dessert.
 Rather than serving casserole-style using heavy cream and sugary marshmallows, explore ingredients like ginger, orange zest, cinnamon and a pinch of brown sugar.
 Year-round, sweet potatoes are yummy as French fries, veggie oodles, basic roasted (or microwaved) and in pancake batter.